 What is Mesh WiFi and how does it work?

-If you want to level up your internet and eliminate WiFi dead zones, Mesh WiFi is a superb solution.
+If you want to level up your internet and eliminate WiFi dead zones, Mesh WiFi is the solution you need.
 It works by using multiple access points to create seamless WiFi connections.

 We use Mesh WiFi to guarantee Premium WiFi for our customers, so we’re happy to offer a clear and honest explanation about what it is and how it works.